Western European and Others Group: Israel

 While geographically located in Asia, Israel has been blocked from joining the Asia-Pacific Group by various Arab states.
-Since the regional groupings were created in the early 1960s, Israel had been unable to participate in the political and professional consultations within the framework of the United Nations and its agencies.
+Due to having no regional group, Israel was unable to participate in the political and professional consultations within the framework of the United Nations and its agencies between its admission in 1949 and 1999.
 It was also unable to have its representatives elected to United Nations institutions due to the fact that it was not part of any regional group.
+In 1964, Israel applied to join WEOG and was rejected.

 This changed in May 2000, when Israel became a temporary member of the WEOG at the United Nations in New York, allowing it to put forward candidates for election to various United Nations General Assembly bodies.
 However, this temporary membership still precluded Israel from participating in activities at United Nations offices in Geneva, Nairobi, Rome and Vienna.

 On 30 April 2004, the United States House of Representatives passed a resolution calling for the full inclusion of Israel in WEOG, directing the U.S. Government to pursue action to "ensure the extension and upgrade of Israel's membership in the Western European and Others Group at the United Nations."
-This was accomplished in May 2004, when Israel was granted a permanent renewal for WOEG proceedings in New York.
+This was accomplished in May 2004, when Israel was granted a permanent renewal for WEOG proceedings in New York.

-However, it wasn't until November 2013 when Israel was finally admitted into WEOG proceedings at the United Nations Geneva Office, 1 January 2014.
+However, it was not until November 2013 when Israel was finally admitted into WEOG proceedings at the United Nations Geneva Office, 1 January 2014.